 The first step to lock apps on the iPad is to download and install the FamiSafe.
 Head over to App Store for this.
 Search for FamiSafe and click download.

 Launch the downloaded app on either your or your kid's iPad.
 Then click on the Sign-Up button to open an account that will be used on both devices.

 Log in On Kid's iPad

-Once the Sign Up process is complete, pick your kid’s iPad and log in.
-A screen will appear asking to choose the iPad’s identity as Kid.
+Once the Sign Up process is complete, pick your kid's iPad and log in.
+A screen will appear asking to choose the iPad's identity as Kid.
 Fill in the details as asked and grant the FamiSafe app the necessary permissions.
-This includes accessing location and to install Mobile Device Management File.
+This includes accessing location and installing Mobile Device Management File.

 Log in on your iPad

-Once you are done with setting up your kid's iPad for monitoring.
-The next step is, log in to your iPad with your registered account details.
+Once you are done with setting up your kid's iPad for monitoring, the next step is, log in to your iPad with your registered account details.
 You can now connect to your kid's already registered device for effective monitoring.

 Lock the Apps

 When everything is settled, use the App Block feature from the app's dashboard to lock apps on the iPad.
 Lock all distractive apps like games, social media, or the ones with adult content.
 Set a screen time on certain apps, and when the time limit exceeds, the apps automatically get locked.
 You can even lock the entire iPad with this.